 Like ROAS, your target ROI ratio largely depends on your business environment.
 It varies by industry and individual cost structures.

-There are numerous ways to improve your ROAS and maximise the efficacy of your digital ad campaigns:
+There are numerous ways to improve your ROAS and maximize the efficacy of your digital ad campaigns:

 Negative keywords are terms added to a marketing campaign that helps weed out unnecessary traffic.
 By including these search terms, Google stops triggering your ads when people type in these queries.
 Consequently, the engine only displays your advertisements for relevant searches.